Transition from Red Cross to Life Saving Society Swim Lessons

 Q4: What if my child’s group class only has one or two students registered?

 We required a minimum of 3 students to run each of our classes.
-If a specific class does not have 3 or more participants the week before classes begin, we will call the swimmers that are registered and work with you to find an alternative time to accommodate the lessons.
+If a specific class does not have 3 or more participants 10 days before classes begin, we will call the swimmers that are registered and work with you to find an alternative time to accommodate the lessons.
 We want to make sure that all of our students have the ability to interact with other swimmers so they can socialize and grow in our safe, stimulating environment.

 Q5: Do you offer make-ups for missed swim lessons?